 Can you be paid less for doing the same job?

-How do I raise an equal pay claim?
+How do I make an equal pay claim UK?